 The complex, twisting figures and vibrant colors of this work, and the sculptures with their writhing forms, played a huge role in the birthing of an entire artistic movement.
 Mannerism, largely derived from the work of Michelangelo, is a deliberately stylized form of sophisticated art, in which the human body is idealized.
 It can be characterized by often complex, and sometimes witty, composition and unnatural use of vibrant colors.
 Without Michelangelo, the works of later Mannerist artists like, for example, Pontormo and Bronzino, would not exist.
 Raphael was also strongly influenced by Michelangelo, as were later ceiling painters in the Baroque period, and many others since.
 His influence on art over the past centuries cannot be estimated.
 He is rightly viewed as a genius, and as the archetypal Renaissance man.

 Michelangelo not only outshines all his predecessors; he remains the only great sculptor of the Renaissance at its best.
 What most Late Renaissance artists lacked was not talent but the ability to use their own eyes and share a vision with either their contemporaries or posterity.
 Michelangelo's extreme genius left little scope for works that escaped his influence, damning all his contemporaries to settle for aping him.

 Appreciation of Michelangelo's artistic mastery has endured for centuries, and his name has become synonymous with the best of the Renaissance Art.
-Along with Leonardo da Vinci, Titian, William Shakespeare, and a small band of contemporaries, he was responsible for sixteen-century Florence becoming the center of a movement of artists that has permanently enriched western culture.
+Along with Leonardo da Vinci, Titian, William Shakespeare, and a small band of contemporary Renaissance figures, Michelangelo become the center of a movement of artists that has permanently enriched western culture.